AdventHealth Stadium: History

 At the end of the 2002 season, the Atlanta Braves decided to move their Class A Macon Braves.
 The move came after disputes between the city of Macon and the team over a new ballpark.
 The city of Rome, Georgia was able to get the approval of SPLOST and lure the Braves to Rome.
-Using completely SPLOST tax the ballpark was funded and was ready for use in the 2003 season.
+Completely using money from the SPLOST, the ballpark was funded and was ready for use in the 2003 season.
 The construction cost $19 million which is worth $26.7 million in 2020.
-The stadium has under gone many renovations, the most recent being in 2021.
-The renovation included a new video board, brand new speaker system, led lights, and more.
+The stadium has undergone many renovations, the most recent being in 2021.
+The renovation included a new video board, brand-new speaker system, LED lights, and more.

-Naming Rights
+Naming rights

 The naming rights were sold to Rome-based State Mutual Insurance Company on February 28, 2003.
 The terms of the agreement were $250,000 for 18 years.
 In April 2022, the naming rights were sold to non-profit health care system AdventHealth.

 Features

 The stadium contains 14 luxury suites, a full-service restaurant, and a group pavilion.
 The playing field dimensions are a mirror of the parent club's former home, Turner Field, which is a mere 70 mi away.
 Among other reasons, the (relatively) large size of the playing field helps this to be among the least home run-friendly parks in all of minor-league baseball.
 The stadium is comparable to the Lexington Legends Whitaker Bank Ballpark which was designed by the same architects.
-The stadium also includes the Miller Lite Marina which is a party deck located down the left field foul line that is decked out with a boat over looking the field.
+The stadium also includes the Miller Lite Marina which is a party deck located down the left field foul line that is decked out with a boat overlooking the field.